tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Starting a local run guide.md

 The default email address is `user@example.com` and the default password is `12341234`.

 At this point you can test the cluster with the pipeline in a notebook for the stand alone kfp installation.
-Separate installation of Jupyter Notebook environment and VSCode plugins should work for running the notebook.
+Separate installation of Jupyter Notebook environment work for running the notebook.
+Jupyter Notebook installation guide: https://jupyter.org/install

 Notebook location (Softala version): https://github.com/Softala-MLOPS/oss-mlops-platform/blob/main/tutorials/demo_notebooks/demo_pipeline_standalone_kfp/demo-pipeline.ipynb